sniekum/BCO_assignment/README.md

-# Homework 1 for CS 690 Learning from Humans
+# Homework 1 for CS 690 Human-Centric Machine Learning
-Based on an assignment originally designed by Daniel S. Brown

 ### Recommended: Installation Ubuntu
 First it is recommended that you install anaconda: <https://www.anaconda.com/products/distribution> a popular python distribution and software management platform.